-- 1. members participating in the election process. - 2. members voting by mail-in or electronic ballot duly authorized by the Board of Directors; and - 3. presentation of a limited proxy, if any, as authorized by the Board of Directors.
+- 1. members in the Director district participating in the election process. - 2. members in the Director district voting by mail-in or electronic ballot duly authorized by the Board of Directors; and - 3. presentation of a limited proxy, if any, as authorized by the Board of Directors.